In-spectrum/RedCAM/index.md

 <br>

 **Purpose**
-* to create зersonal media service for viewing, recording RTSP streams from video cameras;
+* to create personal media service for viewing, recording RTSP streams from video cameras;
 * share the video stream with other users;

 **Application was tested**